NEU-DSG/wikibase-utilities/README.md

 Run `python3 copy_entities.py -h` for more information on the arguments to provide.
 Example input files are included in the [example/](example/) directory.

+## Create properties from CSV

+[create_properties_from_csv.py](create_properties_from_csv.py) provides functionality for creating new properties based on monolingual labels and descriptions in a user-provided CSV file.

+Run `python3 create_properties_from_csv.py -h` for more information on the arguments to provide.